safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

 5. Port 24 admin laptop will be access in VLAN 10 while you are building.
 6. Port 5 Raspberry Pi will be access in VLAN 10.
 7. Port 6 UniFi AP will be access in VLAN 10 for adoption.
 After adoption you will convert it to a trunk that carries VLANs 10, 20, 40 and 60.
-8. Ports 1 to 4 cameras will be access in VLAN 40.
+8. Ports 1–4 cameras will be access in VLAN 40.
-9. Ports 8 to 12 Home wired access in VLAN 20.
+9. Ports 8–12 Home wired access in VLAN 20.
-10. Ports 13 to 14 Dev wired access in VLAN 30.
+10. Ports 13–14 Dev wired access in VLAN 30.
 11. Port 23 Quarantine access in VLAN 90.

 Why PVID 999 on trunks